 Preparing for University College London

-Knowing the university’s acceptance rate, derived from its statistics can give valuable insight into the competitiveness of the admission process.
-However, to further your decision of whether this university suits you, other factors like the university’s admission process, tuition fees, and scholarships need to be considered.
+Knowing the university’s applications-to-places figure can give valuable insight into the competitiveness of the admission process.
+However, to decide whether this university suits you, other factors like the admission process, tuition fees, visa work conditions, and scholarships should also be considered.

 Admission Requirements